anilzeybek/vizy/README.md

-# vizy
+# vizy: One-line tensor visualization for PyTorch and NumPy

-**Lightweight tensor visualizer for PyTorch and NumPy**
+**Stop juggling tensor formats.
+Just visualize.**

-Display or save any NumPy array or PyTorch tensor with a single line with ease:
+Display or save any NumPy array or PyTorch tensor (supports 2D, 3D, 4D shapes) with a single line:

 ```python
 import vizy